PowerMizzou - Tigers hoping continuity will lead to more defensive progress

 Baker was hired as the safeties coach in January 2022 after spending a season as the linebackers coach at LSU in 2021.
 In February 2022, Baker was promoted to defensive coordinator after Steve Wilks departed to be the Carolina Panthers' defensive pass game coordinator and secondary coach.

-In Baker's first season leading the Tigers’ defense, he helped turned a Tigers defense that was 106th in the nation in total defense allowing 434.6 yards per game and 113th in scoring defense allowing 33.8 points per game into a top 35 defense in his first season.
+In Baker's first season leading the Tigers’ defense, he helped turned a Tigers defense that was 106th in the nation in total defense allowing 434.6 yards per game and 113th in scoring defense allowing 33.8 points per game into one of the nation’s better units in his first season.

 The Tigers ranked 34th in the FBS in total defense allowing 340.8 yards per game and 56th in scoring defense allowing 25.15 points per game.